 Guideline 9: Fix your robot on an available support

 As many industrial robots, the Meca500 can be attached in any orientation (e.g., upside-down, or on a wall).
 Start by exploring available support surfaces before designing dedicated support that will inevitably eat up valuable space.

 Guideline 10: Measure seven times, cut once

 The English saying goes “Measure twice, cut once,” but when it comes to robot cell design, opt for the Russian version “Measure seven times, cut once.”
 If your cell is relatively complex, or the workspace of your robot seems to be restrained, you must use a robot simulation package and go through many design iterations until you find a satisfactory solution.
 However, do not rely entirely on simulation.
 A generic simulation package like RoboDK does not simulate the exact behaviour of a robot.
 For example, a specific linear motion might be doable in RoboDK, but impossible on a real robot, because of singularities.
 Therefore, you must also try your program on the real robot.

 Guideline 11 (bonus): Mount your robot on a linear guide

-© Mecademic Reproducing this tutorial, in whole or in part, is strictly prohibitted.
+© Mecademic Robotics.
+Reproducing this tutorial, in whole or in part, is strictly prohibited.